Dividing, Splitting, and Exploding Lines and Faces

 • Sections of what appear to be whole lines are selected, because the lines are split by other lines.

 The lines don’t have to be perpendicular.
-You also split a line or arc when a line crosses another line or arc on a face, as shown in the next figure.
+You also split a line or arc when a line crosses another line or arc on a face.

 1. Context-click a line or arc.

 2. Select Divide from the context menu.
-SketchUp place points on the line or arc to show where it will be divided.
+SketchUp places points on the line or arc to show where it will be divided.

 3. Move the cursor toward the center of the line or arc to reduce the number of segments.
-Move cursor toward either end of the line or arc to increase the number of segments, as shown in the figure.
+Move the cursor closer to either end of the line or arc to increase the number of segments.

 Welding a series of line segments

-Periodically, you’ll find you’d like to weld intersecting or adjoining line segments into a single entity.
-Perhaps you’ve exploded another shape, intersected geometry, or drawn a complex profile.
+Line segments that intersect or adjoin can be welded into a single entity.
+This can help consolidate segments after exploding another shape or when you have drawn a complex profile.
 By welding individual edges, you’ll create a “Curve” entity, the SketchUp equivalent of a polyline.
 Curves have the following effects on your modeling:

 • Curves are easier to select, group, and organize in your SketchUp model.
 For instance, welding a series of imported contour lines makes it much easier to select multiple contours with one selection window.